Can we charge penalties from employees? And if yes, which format to use for the penalization letters?

 Dear Friends,

-I appreciate the valid & pertinent response of Mr Divekar.
-Just adding one point from my side, in Payment of Wages Act, Minimum Wages Act & Payment of Gratuity Act had provisions relating to imposition of fines on employees, I think in the new Labour Codes also the provisions have been maintained.
+I appreciate the valid and pertinent response of Mr. Divekar.
+Just adding one point from my side, in the Payment of Wages Act, Minimum Wages Act, and Payment of Gratuity Act, there are provisions relating to the imposition of fines on employees.
+I think that in the new Labour Codes, these provisions have also been maintained.

 From India, Thane

-At the current time, under Payment of Wages Act, a fine or penalty can be imposed only on specific offences that are listed and disclosed to the employees and which are also approved by the appropriate authority (in most cases, Labour Commissioner)
+At the current time, under the Payment of Wages Act, a fine or penalty can be imposed only on specific offences that are listed and disclosed to the employees and which are also approved by the appropriate authority (in most cases, Labour Commissioner).

 So it is not actually possible to impose a fine or penalty in a normal case.

-You can recover cost of damages, salary for the time which he had signed in but was not at place of work without authorisation (mostly considered for an impromptu strike), but that is not applicable to women workers.
+You can recover the cost of damages, salary for the time which he had signed in but was not at the place of work without authorization (mostly considered for an impromptu strike), but that is not applicable to women workers.

-In any case, such imposition of penalties generally results in Industrial Relations problems so ensure that the management has give it adequate though before they do anything.
+In any case, such imposition of penalties generally results in Industrial Relations problems so ensure that the management has given it adequate thought before they do anything.

 From India, Mumbai